lucas-mior/brn2/README.md

 - If you want to filter/organize the files to rename, use command line utilities like `find` and output it to a file.
 Edit this file as you like and then launch brn2 with the `-f` option.
 See examples below.
+- Renames are not atomic (except swapping with renameat2).
+  If another process renames a file to the new name you have set for another file in the short interval between we check for the new name existence, you will loose the file created by the other process.
+This should only be a problem under adversarial circumstances.

 #### Be careful when renaming in depth
 If you supply the files: